 At the start of 2020, a third incident arose with Avast, the parent company of HMA.
 Avast was selling user data through a subsidiary company called Jumpshot, which collected internet activity through a browser extension.
 Apparently, the data sold was anonymized to protect users, but people quickly discovered the information could easily be traced to individuals.
 In 2018, Mozilla and Opera heard about this potential privacy threat and removed Avast’s browser extensions from their extension libraries.
 Once the scandal became widely known in 2020, Avast quickly closed down Jumpshot.

-Thankfully, HMA now implements a no-logs policy and has an audit to prove it.
-Trusted cybersecurity firm VerSprite (top-tier provider ExpressVPN also uses it) carried out this annual audit in August 2020.
+HMA also has an audit to prove its no-logs policy.
+Trusted cybersecurity firm VerSprite carried out this annual audit in August 2020.
 As the HMA website fails to discuss the report details, I contacted VerSprite directly online to ask.
 The support representative has yet to reply to me.

 It’s worth mentioning that HMA still collects a small amount of data for analytical purposes.
 The data is kept for 35 days for any technical issues before it’s deleted.
 The collected data consists of: